×

 Treatment for urticaria focuses on relieving symptoms and avoiding known triggers.
 The primary treatment involves the use of antihistamines, such as cetirizine or loratadine, which help block the release of histamine and reduce itching and swelling.
 For more severe cases, a doctor may prescribe corticosteroids to reduce inflammation or medications that suppress the immune system.
 Chronic urticaria may require a combination of treatments and lifestyle modifications, including avoiding known triggers, wearing loose-fitting clothing, and applying cool compresses to affected areas.
 If an underlying condition is identified as the cause of urticaria, treating that condition may help alleviate symptoms.
 In cases of severe allergic reactions, immediate medical attention is necessary, and an epinephrine injection may be required.

-- Nose and Sinus Care in St leonards
+- Pediatric Heart Failure and Cardiomyopathy Management in St leonards